noplacenoaddress/RNMnetwork/Part 2 - Barcelona/4 - The radiowaves ship.md

 ![Illuminati](../Images/1920px-Eye_of_Horus_bw.svg.png)

 In the wikipedia article about the Coptic language on the right you can appreciate this symbol, that in the ancient Egypt was interpreted as the **eye of Horus** [[9]](https://en.wikipedia.org/wiki/Eye_of_Horus).
 In the "Illuminati" fraud, that in reality is a digital pseudo dictatorship that is destroying our democracy, this symbol is often use as what is called the **third eye** [[10]](https://en.wikipedia.org/wiki/Third_eye), that has got mystical and esoteric concept to deflect the attention of an investigator and to subdue weak minds in order to make them become slaves as sexual as being **drug dealer** [[11]](https://en.wikipedia.org/wiki/Drug_Dealer).
 This is fraud take it root on Internet from the end of the nineties and has Genoese families as theorists.
 This fraud is a paramilitary group that has got hackers as soldiers.
+Remember that **Illuminati** [[12]](https://en.wikipedia.org/wiki/Illuminati) was a **secret society** [[13]](https://en.wikipedia.org/wiki/Secret_society), and those are the "**new world order**" [[14]](https://en.wikipedia.org/wiki/New_World_Order_(conspiracy_theory)), that is only an enormous fraud that have killed indirectly with accidents and suicides a lot of people.

 ###  External links